-4.2 The planning intent for Residential Sector Sixteen is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent, and as anticipated by the Central East 'C' Residential Precinct Plan (Plan No. 011), this housing sector will be focussed on a linear park along the northern and eastern edges of the sector.
-Residents will also be situated adjacent to an existing local park in Residential Sector Eight and close to the existing village park in Residential Sector Seven.
+4.2 The planning intent for Residential Sector Seventeen is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
+Consistent with the DCP Planning Intent, and as anticipated by the Central East 'C' Residential Precinct Plan (Plan No. 011), this housing sector will be focussed on a linear park along the northern edge of the sector.
+Residents will also be situated within close proximity of local parks and a village park in the Central East 'B' and Central East Residential Precincts, respectively.